Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Pompeo said Iran attacked four oil tankers at the mouth of the Persian Gulf off the coast of the United Arab Emirates in May 2019 in an effort to push global crude prices higher (Radio Free Europe/Radio Liberty, May 30, 2019).
 The attacks were believed to be retaliation for ending waivers from sanctions for oil purchasers.

 At the beginning of September 2019, the United States blacklisted the Iranian oil tanker Adrian Darya 1.
 Previously known as Grace 1, the ship has been seeking a port to unload its cargo since being held for six weeks by Gibraltar on suspicion its cargo was bound for Syria.
-The ship’s captain was also blacklisted as the United States seeks to prevent Iran from benefitting from the sale of the oil aboard the ship (Times of Israel, September 4, 2019).
+The ship’s captain was also blacklisted as the United States sought to prevent Iran from benefitting from the sale of the oil aboard the ship (Times of Israel, September 4, 2019).

-New sanctions on oil were announced on September 4, 2019, designating 16 entities in Iran and other countries, 10 individuals and 11 tankers.
+New sanctions on oil were announced on September 4, 2019, designating 16 entities in Iran and other countries, 10 individuals, and 11 tankers.
 Those targeted are involved in a network designed to evade U.S. sanctions through a variety of deceitful activities, including trying to pass Iranian oil off as originating in Iraq.
 The State Department also offered a $15 million reward for information that helps disrupt the network (Washington Post, September 5, 2019).

 According to the Treasury Department, the network sold more than $500 million worth of oil during the spring of 2019, mostly to Syria, benefitting President Bashar al-Assad and Hezbollah.